dwarvesf/brainery/memo/mbti---type-istp.md

 ---
 tags:
   - mbti
   - ISTP
 title: Mbti Type Istp
 date: 2021-07-25
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-26
 created: 2021-07-25
 ---

 <!-- table_of_contents af4c6894-9d3d-420d-b4a8-0b28622aa2a6 -->

-### Preferred Work Environment
+## Preferred Work Environment

 * Needs a more practical environment, where they can master skills and do things and see tangible results.
 * Need variety and the opportunity to dip in and out of activities.